thorswap/SwapKit/README.md

 #### New package

-To create new package use `pnpm generate` and pick one of the options It will setup the package with the necessary files for bundling and publishing.
+To create new package use `bun generate` and pick one of the options It will setup the package with the necessary files for bundling and publishing.

 ### Release and publish